 We get this Question often, and there are good reasons to be skeptical of companies offering services in the cryptocurrencies and digital asset trading space.

-To alleviate such concerns regarding our security practices, we've put together the following list of security measures in place to protect our users's accounts and credentials from unauthorized access:
+To alleviate such concerns regarding the security of our platform, we've put together the following list of measures in place to protect our users' accounts and APIs from unauthorized access:

-- Quadency mandates two factor authentication on all user accounts.
+- Quadency offers two factor authentication on all user accounts.

 - Strong passwords are required for every user account.